Kyler Murray Player Prop Bets for NFL Week 18 | Arizona vs. Seattle 1/9/2022

 - In last week's outing against the Cowboys, Murray had 263 yards while completing 68.4% of his passes, while throwing two touchdowns.

-- Murray added 44 yards on nine carries, averaging 4.9 yards per carry.
+- He also tacked on 44 yards on nine carries, averaging 4.9 yards per attempt without a touchdown.

 Murray's Arizona Teammates